reflex-frp/reflex-frp.org/doc/reflex_dom_docs.rst

 Manually closing a websocket that is configured to reconnect will cause it to reconnect.
 If you want to be able to close it permanently you need to set ``_webSocketConfig_reconnect = False``.

-See `reflex-examples <https://github.com/reflex-frp/reflex-examples/blob/master/websocket-echo/src/Main.hs>`_ for an echo example.
+See `reflex-examples <https://github.com/reflex-frp/reflex-examples/blob/master/frontend/src/Frontend/Examples/WebSocketEcho/Main.hs>`_ for an echo example.

 Integration with Backend
 ~~~~~~~~~~~~~~~~~~~~~~~~

-One of the big strength of ``reflex-dom`` is that a common code base can be shared between backend and frontend.
+One of the big strength of ``reflex-dom`` is that a common code can be shared between backend and frontend.

 Quoting `mightybyte <https://github.com/mightybyte>`_ again.
 See `hsnippet.com source code here <https://github.com/mightybyte/hsnippet/blob/master/shared/src/HSnippet/Shared/WsApi.hs>`_